-The Legislative Scorecard rates legislators on their votes for the prosperity of Minnesota families and businesses, to reduce government spending, promote government efficiency, less onerous regulation, and free markets.
+The League’s Legislative Scorecard rates legislators on their votes for the prosperity of Minnesota families and businesses, to reduce government spending, promote government efficiency, less onerous regulation, and in favor of property rights and free markets.

-On this scorecard, are noted which legislators who have signed the Taxpayer Protection Pledge: a promise that they “will oppose any and all efforts to increase taxes.”
-The pledge can also be found on our website at taxpayersleague.org/pledge.
-It will be updated continuously and will also include non-incumbent candidates who have signed the pledge.
+On the scorecard, we also note which legislators who have signed the Taxpayer Protection Pledge: a promise that they “will oppose any and all efforts to increase taxes.”
+It asks legislators to promise their constituents and the state of Minnesota, not to increase taxes.
+The pledge can be found on the scorecard and also on our website at taxpayersleague.org/pledge.
+We update that list as we receive signatures and also include non-incumbent candidates who have signed the pledge.

-The 2016 scorecard is available online at taxpayersleague.org/scorecard along with links to past scorecards.
-It is being sent to all of the League’s members across Minnesota this weekend
+The 2017 scorecard is available online at taxpayersleague.org/scorecard along with links to past scorecards.
+It is being sent to all of the League’s members across Minnesota.

-Celebrating its 20th year next month, The Taxpayers League has been standing up for Minnesota taxpayers by championing lower taxes, limited government, local control, and free enterprise through nonpartisan grassroots advocacy and full empowerment of taxpaying citizens.
+Celebrating its 20th year, The Taxpayers League has been standing up for Minnesota taxpayers by championing lower taxes, limited government, local control, and free enterprise through nonpartisan grassroots advocacy and full empowerment of taxpaying citizens.

 100% - Best Friend of the Taxpayer

-88% and above – Friend of the Taxpayer
+87% and above – Friends of the Taxpayer

 80% and above – Honorable Mention